Home

 Monthly commentary

-Over the course of June 2025, the NAV of the Fund increased by 3.3% (A Acc GBP).
-Meanwhile, the UK Real Estate Index* increased by 1.2%.
-Since its launch, the Fund has increased by 6.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 16.2% in the same period.
+Over the course of July 2025, the NAV of the Fund decreased by 4.6% (A Acc GBP).
+Similarly, the UK Real Estate Index* decreased by 4.6%.
+Since its launch, the Fund has increased by 1.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 20.0% in the same period.

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 20 investments are set to benefit from four socio-economic mega trends: ageing population (15.9% portfolio weight), digitalisation (29.6% portfolio weight), generation rent (25.2% portfolio weight), and urbanisation (7.3% portfolio weight).
-It will also invest in REITs with diversified assets that encompass one or more of these trends (19.0% portfolio weight).
+The Fund’s 20 investments are set to benefit from four socio-economic mega trends: ageing population (15.1% portfolio weight), digitalisation (28.5% portfolio weight), generation rent (24.1% portfolio weight), and urbanisation (7.3% portfolio weight).
+It will also invest in Multi-theme REITs that encompass one or more of these trends (20.8% portfolio weight).

 Within each mega trend, the fund manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.

-Following a strong H1, the fund manager remains optimistic about the Fund’s performance in H2 due to the uptick in M&A activity, along with the strong underlying performance of portfolio assets.
+Despite the decline in sector performance in July, the fund manager remains optimistic about the Fund’s performance due to the continued M&A activity, along with the strong underlying performance of portfolio assets.
 This further reiterates the positive growth potential of the UK REIT sector.
 Investors should look to the attractive, growing dividend yield and the potential for further upside.
 While growth concerns continue to impact capital markets, the four socio-economic mega trends - ageing population, digitalisation, generation rent and urbanisation - are set to gain.
 There is reason for increased optimism across these mega trends as the Fund continues to invest in defensive, domestic and dependable assets.

 *MSCI UK IMI Core Real Estate Net Total Return GBP.